stephengold/Minie/README.md

    orientation to another, as if under remote control.

-A `New6Dof` can only join rigid bodies: no ghost objects, characters, or soft bodies.
+A `New6Dof` can only join rigid bodies: no ghost objects, characters, multibodies, or soft bodies.

 ### Coordinate systems and defaults